 Since the keeping of the Sabbath was a sign of the covenant between God and Israel, Exodus 20:8-11, in this context they made a renewed commitment to honouring it.
 The Sabbath rest was a weekly holiday that was kept only by the Jews.

-4. All of them agreed that they were going to honour the Sabbatical year, which happened every 7th year, which was when they would cancel out any debts that were owed them and they would let the fields rest during that year, Deuteronomy 15 / Leviticus 25.
+4. All of them agreed that they were going to honour the Sabbatical year, which happened every seventh year, which was when they would cancel out any debts that were owed them and they would let the fields rest during that year, Nehemiah 10:31 / Deuteronomy 15 / Leviticus 25.

-Everyone agrees that they will not neglect the house of God, which isn’t necessarily speaking about the temple.
+The people of Israel, including the Levites are to bring their contributions of grain, new wine, and olive oil to the storerooms, where the articles for the sanctuary and for the ministering priests, the gatekeepers and the musicians are also kept, Nehemiah 10:39.
+Everyone agrees that they will not neglect the house of God, Nehemiah 10:39, which isn’t necessarily speaking about the temple.
 They were committed not to neglect, that is, being obedient to God, and His spiritual house, 1 Corinthians 16:1-4 / 1 Timothy 3:15.